 You Struggle with Trust—Even When It’s Earned

 If someone has betrayed your trust in the past, it can be hard to overcome the fear of it happening again.
 Trauma can make you hyper-vigilant of others; always scanning for signs of betrayal or dishonesty.
 You might find it difficult to let your guard down, even with people who’ve not betrayed your trust.
+Working with trauma therapists in Asheville can provide the tools to rebuild trust and create healthier patterns in relationships.

 You Fear Abandonment—or Sabotage Connection

 Do you find yourself constantly afraid a partner or friend will leave you, even without reason?
 Or do you push people away just as things get close?
 Trauma can teach us that closeness in relationships is dangerous; it reminds us that people can leave or that love hurts.
 So we may preemptively strike or cling too tightly to people to avoid the pain of what we fear.
+For many, trauma therapy offers a safe and supportive space to explore these fears and begin breaking free from them.

 You Overreact to Small Conflicts